Homeschool Diner Logo -- 1960's style sign with atomic starburst

 We need to point out to them that

-everyone has strengths and weaknesses.
-We must help them see that it
+sometimes out of reach.
+We must help them see that it may take a lot of

-may take a lot of practice to succeed in some activities and that it's
+practice to succeed in some activities and that it's normal to try and fail

-normal to try and fail many times -- especially at the things adults or older
+many times -- especially at the things adults or older children seem to do

-children seem to do so easily.
-Most of all, we need to let them see that
+so easily.
+Most of all, we need to let them see that even adults make

-even adults make mistakes (and made plenty when they were kids).
+mistakes (and made plenty when they were kids).

 It seems like everyone should already know this, but children may not.